BenedicteDB/Memory-Game/README.md

 # Memory Game
-A simple memory game made using Javascript
+A simple memory game made with Javascript

-##Demo